jrolls0/Pathfinder/README.md

 `make pathopt`

 ## Command Line Interface
-Run the program using the command line (NOTE: For 'ALGO TYPE' chose between MST, FAST_TSP, or OPTIMAL_TSP:
+Run the program using the command line:

 `./pathOpt 'ALGO TYPE' < input.txt > output.txt`

+(NOTE: For 'ALGO TYPE' chose between MST, FAST_TSP, or OPTIMAL_TSP)

 input.txt: A text file containing the 2D coordinates of points, one point per line (x and y separated by space), and the number of coordinates in the list line.